-The Penalty for non-compliance with these hand days and times will be on a rolling scheme of 10% for Monday between 12-5 and then 20% each day thereafter.
-The final two reports must be handed in between 1 and 5 pm on the final Friday of the course; BUT will not be accepted unless your bench and fumecupboard have been cleaned and inspected by a demonstrator
+Late hand-ins will incur a penalty of at least 20 marks.
+The final report must be handed in between 1 and 5 pm on the final Friday of the course BUT will not be accepted unless your bench and fumecupboard have been cleaned and inspected by a demonstrator.

 One or two specific demonstrators mark each experiment.
-This ensures uniformity of marking and also easily allows the staff to identify instances where collaboration/copying has taken place.
+This ensures uniformity of marking and also easily allows the staff to identify instances where collaboration/copying (i.e., plagiarism) has taken place.